 External Audits, Attestations and Certifications

 Autodesk engages AICPA accredited auditing firms to perform independent audits and assess effectiveness of security controls in place for the products listed below.
-Autodesk has selected industry standard attestations and certifications for certain of its products – SSAE-16 AT 101 SOC 2 attestation and ISO 27001 Certification.
+Autodesk has selected industry standard attestations and certifications for its products – SSAE-16 AT 101 SOC 2 attestation, ISO 27001, ISO 27017 and ISO 27018 certifications.
 Below is the current list of products covered by these attestations and certifications.

 SSAE-16 AT 101 SOC 2